ulkajs-zz/ulkajs.github.io/src/tutorial/configs.md

 ## Understanding the config

 We added something in ulka-config.js in previous section.
-How let's understand what each key is for.
+Now let's understand what each key is for.

 ```js
 // ulka-config.js